Why do I need a degree in Pharmacy Technology?

 For a complete list of admissions requirements please visit http://www.stanly.edu/.

-- High School Biology, Chemistry and Algebra with a “C” or better
+- High School Biology with a “C” or higher

 Whom can I contact for more information?